 Two Connecticut companies, a scrap metal recycling facility and a waste oil transporter, agreed to pay fines to settle claims by the EPA that they violated federal laws regarding toxic substances in their handling of polychlorinated biphenyls (PCBs).
 In addition, as part of the settlements one company will clean up PCB contamination and the other has voluntarily changed operations to reduce the chance of contaminating waste oil shipments with PCBs.

 Under federal law, a release of polychlorinated biphenyls, or PCBs, at concentrations greater than 50 parts per million is a disposal of PCBs, and anyone disposing of PCBs must do so in accordance with federal environmental regulations.
 PCBs are a carcinogen and also pose a number of non-cancer adverse health effects in humans and animals.

 G&S, located at 444 Nutmeg Road North in South Windsor, buys and consolidates scrap metals, which it sorts inside the building or on concrete pads to reduce the chance of soil contamination.
 A system of oil/water separators and retention ponds are designed to capture any contaminants.
 The federal Clean Water Act permit issued to G&S requires the company to periodically sample discharges for PCBs.
 G&S conducted the required sampling and detected no PCBs in 2012 or 2013.
-In 2014, however sampling found PCBs in surface water and sediments.
-On discovering this, G&S started a cleanup and has submitted a cleanup plan to deal with the remaining contamination.

 The Bill of Lading that Connecticut Oil Recycling Services issued when it transported a tanker truck load of waste oil to Active Oil was not a proper hazardous waste manifest because, among other things, it did not identify the shipment as containing PCB waste.